multitalk/awesome-cell-cell-communication/README.md

 - __[SingleCellSignalR](https://github.com/SCA-IRCM/SingleCellSignalR)__ -[R]- SingleCellSignalR is a R package to study Cell Signaling Using Single Cell RNAseq Data.

 ### Computational tools based on spatially resolved transcriptomic data
+- __[BulkSignalR](https://github.com/jcolinge/BulkSignalR)__ -[R]- BulkSignalR is a R package to infer ligand-receptor networks with downstream pathways from bulk data or spatial data (localized bulk data).
 - __[CCPLS](https://github.com/bioinfo-tsukuba/CCPLS)__ -[R]- CCPLS (Cell-Cell communications analysis by Partial Least Square regression modeling) is a statistical framework for identifying cell-cell communications as the effects of multiple neighboring cell types on cell-to-cell expression variability of HVGs, based on the spatial transcriptome data.
 - __[CellPhoneDB](https://github.com/ventolab/CellphoneDB)__ -[python]- CellPhoneDB allows the incorporation of spatial information of the cells to define possible pairs of interacting cells (i.e. pairs of clusters sharing/coexisting in a microenvironment).
 - __[COMMOT](https://github.com/zcang/COMMOT)__ -[python]- COMMOT uses collective optimal transport to infer CCC in spatial transcriptomics, which accounts for the competition among different ligand and receptor species as well as spatial distances between cells.